bitagoras/xtype/README.md

 Version: 0.1

-The content of the `meta info` element gives information and hints about how to read, interpret or pre-process the data, before it is passed to the application.
-A parser that do not support this meta information has to parse the element after `[*]` but can ignore its content.
+The content of the `metadata` element gives information and hints about how to read, interpret or pre-process the data, before it is passed to the application.
+A parser that do not support this metadata has to parse the element after `[*]` but can ignore its content.
 The content is mostly used for optimizing the efficiency or speed for writing and reading large files with random access.
 It can also contain application-specific information of how to apply the data.
-The meta info consists of differenty data types.
-Most of the meta information is given by a dict object with pairs of keywords and values.
+The metadata consists of differenty data types.
+Most of the metadata is given by a dict object with pairs of keywords and values.
 There are e.g. keywords to give instructions to transpose or concatenate matrices or vectors when loaded into memory.
-With the keyword the meta info feature becomes more self-explained.
-Each meta information extends the UBN format without changing the core grammar.
+With the keyword the metadata feature becomes more self-explained.
+Each metadata extends the UBN format without changing the core grammar.

-All information about sizes or relative jump positions are related to the whole element including the meta info itself.
-So the parser has to remember the position of the `*` character of the meta info as the reference position.
-Also some zero-bytes belong to the element as defined in the grammar rule for the element and therefore is addressed by the meta info.
+All information about sizes or relative jump positions are related to the whole element including the metadata itself.
+So the parser has to remember the position of the `*` character of the metadata as the reference position.
+Also some zero-bytes belong to the element as defined in the grammar rule for the element and therefore is addressed by the metadata.

-Objects with meta information can be nested.
-This is usefull for several meta infos with different types, e.g.:
+Objects with metadata can be nested.
+This is usefull for several metadata elements with different types, e.g.:
 ```
-[*] (meta info with size) [*] (meta info with table of content) (data of type list)
+[*] (metadata with size) [*] (metadata with table of content) (data of type list)
 ```
 Some first examples of the meta description language are given below.